squaresLab/pldi-artifact-2019/README.md

 # Data

-Check out [PullRequests.md](PullRequests.md) for a summary of our merged Pull Requests.
+See [PullRequests.md](PullRequests.md) for a summary of our merged Pull Requests.

 # Comby Tool

-Check out [https://comby-tools.github.io/comby-ui](https://comby-tools.github.io/comby-ui/) if you're interested in trying Comby tool in the browser **right now**.
+See [https://comby-tools.github.io/comby-ui](https://comby-tools.github.io/comby-ui/) if you're interested in trying Comby tool in the browser **right now**.

-Check out [https://github.com/comby-tools/comby](https://github.com/comby-tools/comby) if you're interested in the core implementation and command line tool.
+See [https://github.com/comby-tools/comby](https://github.com/comby-tools/comby) if you're interested in the core implementation and command line tool.

 # PLDI VM Artifact